 Week One: Introductions to each other, the plays, and the PlayGym dramaturgical process.

 Weeks Two–Four/Five: Each playwright is given one three-hour session in which to hear their play read aloud by professional actors, followed by a facilitated discussion.

 Follow-Up Conferences: In the week following the reading of their play, each playwright has an individual phone conference with the dramaturg.
 These conferences provide an opportunity to reflect on the feedback received and to discuss next steps.
-Playwrights have the option to submit revised work in advance of this conference.

 How do I know if I’m ready for PlayGym?